WilDoane/TDD-JavaScript-Demo/README.txt

   first computer bug

-you'll likely see images of a journal page belonging to Grace Hopper– an early computer programmer and later a Rear Admiral in the United States Navy– and taped to the page is a bug she found.
+you'll likely see images of a journal page belonging to Grace Hopper-- an early computer programmer and later a Rear Admiral in the United States Navy-- and taped to the page is a bug she found.

 Here are the steps to display a modern debugger in several popular browsers.
 Some of them provide better debugging capabilities than others; which you ultimately use is up to you.